Pee Safe in talks to raise $4 million in Series A round

-The company last year raised $1 million from a group of investors, including Rahul Maroli, Vice- President of Ola, Mitesh Shah, Chief Financial Officer of BookMyShow, among others.
+The company last year raised $1 million from a group of investors, including Rahul Maroli, Vice-President of Ola, Mitesh Shah, Head - Finance, BookMyShow, among others.

 Venture Catalyst-backed startup Pee Safe is in talks with US-based and domestic venture capital funds to raise $3.5-4 million.